binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

           /// <summary>
           /// Escapes all character entity references (double escaping where necessary).
           /// Why?
-The XmlTextReader that is setup in XmlDocument.LoadXml on the service considers the character entity references (&#xxxx;) to be the character they represent.
+The XmlTextReader that is setup in XmlDocument.LoadXml on the service
+	  /// considers the character entity references (&#xxxx;)
+	  /// to be the character they represent.
-          /// All XML is converted to unicode on reading and any such entities are removed in favor of the unicode character they represent.
+          /// All XML is converted to unicode on reading and any such entities are removed
+	  /// in favor of the unicode character they represent.
           /// </summary>
           /// <param name="unencodedUserInput">The string that needs to be escaped.</param>
           /// <param name="numberOfEscapes">The number of escapes applied.</param>
           /// <returns>The escaped text.</returns>
-          public static unsafe string HtmlEncode(this string unencodedUserInput, ref int numberOfEscapes) {
+          public static unsafe string HtmlEncode(
+	     this string unencodedUserInput,
+	     ref int numberOfEscapes
+          ) {
              if (string.IsNullOrEmpty(unencodedUserInput))
                 return string.Empty;